Lonely Me

-Lonely Me is debut studio album by Hong Kong cantopop singer Charlene Choi, member of the popular duo Twins.
-The album is released in April 2009 in Canton-Hong Kong strike.
+Lonely Me is the debut studio album by Hong Kong cantopop singer Charlene Choi, member of the popular duo Twins.
+The album is released in April 2009 in Hong Kong.
 The album consists of two discs: Disc 1, CD, contains 12 songs and disc 2 is a DVD with 3 music videos.

 Background

 After Twins have break up in March 2008 (because of Edison Chen photo scandal involving Gillian Chung), the other member of duo Charlene Choi started to record her debut album.
 The album, entitled Lonely Me, was released on April 9, 2009.
 The album contains theme song for The Butterfly Lovers movie "2 - 1".
 The album consists of Two discs: CD (12 songs) and a DVD (3 music videos).
 The album features a duet and music video, "Little Dimples" features JJ Lin which also released in his sixth studio album Sixology by Ocean Butterflies.